 Welcome!
 And thank you for your interest in The Bass Federation’s Student Angler Federation School club program.
 Student Angler Federation, (SAF) clubs are gearing up for another exciting year of High School Fishing.
 There are new and exciting SAF opportunities waiting for you and this program is absolutely FREE to your school!

-First, contact TBF in the “Contact” section of the web site.
-Then, TBF will email you more information that also contains a link to the 15 minute video (view it now) and information on starting a SAF club.
-Review the materials and show the video to a teacher, principal or advisor.
+Review the materials and show them all to a teacher, principal or advisor.
 If they can’t help you get started, contact the TBF National Youth Director, Mark Gintert, at email@example.com for help.contact or contact TBF by clicking the “Contact” section of the web site.

 Here are three important facts to mention: